mentorchita/PyForum/README.md

 $ sudo apt install npm

 ```

-- For all the possible languages that support syntax highlithing on GitHub (which is basically all of them), refer <a href="https://github.com/github/linguist/blob/master/lib/linguist/languages.yml" target="_blank">here</a>.
-110

 In your settings.py, there is a list called ALLOWED_HOSTS.
 You need to add the IP address you see in the error to that list:
 ALLOWED_HOSTS = ['XX.XX.XX.XX']